Laying Out the Lawn

 A typical wet line marker is shown left.
 (Click here to search for information).
 These require drums of marking compound which is mixed with water and put into the tank.
 Straight lines are obtained by stretching cord between the corner stakes and following the edge with the marking wheel.
 If the previous marking is still visible there is no need for the cord.
 Some groundsmen add a little very dilute weed killer to the mix to burn in the initial line.
 This is not recommended: it prevents the lawn being moved if there are rabbit runs etc. and it can totally kill the grass allowing the soil to blow away and leave a trench.
 If the marking compound is too alkaline then weed growth can be encouraged in the lines.

 A more expensive marking method uses aerosol paint cans which spray a line behind them.
-I know of no clubs using this method at the moment.
+The delux method utilises a laser guided marking trolley which follows a straight line altomatically to a reflector placed at the next corner.

 Measuring Out the Hoops

 Many people have their own method of marking out a lawn.
 Some are ingenious, some complex or both.
+[See Measuring a Court with Minimal Walking].
 Below is the obvious method.

 Equipment needed: string, tape measure (longer than 28yd, ideally longer than 35 yards), bisques or marking sticks.
 The better method is to measure off the distances along both long sides of the lawn (e.g. at 7, 10.5, 17.5, 24.5 and 28yds) then stretch string between opposite markers then measure the hoop positions down the string.